The Real Reason People think they Want to Retire Early

 <<(RE)CALIBRATING OUR HAPPINESS CURVES>>

-Scientific evidence validates why we want to (and should!) focus on reducing stress and gaining happiness today.
-While retirement calculators gives us a path to financial goals, life is a more complicated data set to compute.
+Scientific evidence validates why many people want to (and should!) focus on reducing stress and gaining happiness today.
+While retirement calculators gives a path to financial goals, life is a more complicated data set to compute.
 Fulfilling freedom is only partially a numbers game.

-Taking mini-retirements as planned periods of rejuvenation and personal development is a strategic move to defend against our statistical likelihood of a midlife crash.
+Taking sabbaticals as planned periods of rejuvenation and personal development is a strategic move to defend against a statistical likelihood of a midlife crash.
 Intentionally eliminating meaningless things and stressors creates time and space to live life to its fullest at every age.

-In an era of epidemic work burnout and information overload, a mini-retirement offers an opportunity to deliberately maximize what our personal and professional satisfaction.
+In an era of epidemic work burnout and information overload, a sabbatical offers an opportunity to deliberately maximize our personal and professional satisfaction.
 Sometimes you need to spend money to make money and, in life, you need to do less to create and experience more.